-After the orientations, interns will be assigned an initial psychological assessment case, while receiving close supervision from their Coordinating Supervisor.
+After the orientations, interns will be included on the psychological assessment assignment list.
+Interns will first have the opportunity to observe, then will complete the assessment while receiving close supervision from their Coordinating Supervisor.
 This will allow supervisors to gain a clear view of the intern's assessment strengths and areas of growth and will help them and the supervisor to collaboratively construct a set of goals tailored to their needs.